History of Marshawn Lynch in Timeline

 February 2021: First Fan Controlled Football Game

-The Fan Controlled Football (FCF) league played its first game in February 2021 with Marshawn Lynch as one of the three owners of a team called the Beasts.
-Lynch dressed for the game, but decided not to play.
+In February 2021, the Fan Controlled Football (FCF) league played its first game with Marshawn Lynch as one of three owners of a team called the Beasts.
+Lynch dressed for the game but decided not to play.

-In April 2021, Marshawn Lynch joined the ownership group of the Oakland Roots SC of the USL Championship and the PFL as a brand ambassador and investor.
+In April 2021, Marshawn Lynch joined the ownership group of the Oakland Roots SC of the USL Championship and also joined the PFL as a brand ambassador and investor.

 In October 2021, Marshawn Lynch was named the first NFLPA brand chief ambassador.